Mattemagikern/Bob/README.md

 are unsure or just want to clean you may do so, bob will turncate the .state file and rebuild all files accordingly.

-When Bob is executed it will try to find the BUILDER (./BUILDER) file.
+When Bob is executed it will try to find the Blueprint (./Blueprint) file.
 It contains the **recepies**, **variabels** and the **build command**.
 ## Builder file
 #### Variabels